chihyanghsu0805/keras_tutorial/notes/Regularization.md

 ### Regularization

 A ML model find the optimal parameters by minimizing the prediction and the provided labels.
 This is referred to as `Empirical Risk Minimization`.
 A common way to address overfitting is to add regularization terms to the optimization problem, or `Structural Risk Minimization`.
 Regularization prevents overfitting by forcing the parameters to be small hence limits the `parameter ranges to be mostly linear`.
+Regularization can be seen as having a preference over certain models.

 ` Statistical Learning Theory`